SevenShepherd/SevenShepherd.github.io/_posts/2024-08-18-scholarship-on-repent.markdown

 <!-- “I have not come to bring peace, but a sword.” -->

-[The world's most authoritative Greek lexicons](https://sevenshepherd.github.io/repentance/) show that the true meaning of [metanoéō](/assets/images/greek/metanoeo.png) and [metánoia](/assets/images/greek/metanoia.png) falls under the second meaning of &ldquo;*feel remorse, repent, be converted (in religio-ethical sense)*&rdquo; as taught by Christ & The Apostles (Ac 3:19; 26:20; Mt 3:8 NLT; Rev 2:5).
+[The world's most authoritative Greek lexicons](https://sevenshepherd.github.io/repentance/) show that the true meaning of [metanoéō](/assets/images/greek/metanoeo.png) falls under the second meaning of &ldquo;*feel remorse, repent, be converted in a (religio-)ethical sense.*&rdquo; [metánoia](/assets/images/greek/metanoia.png) also falls under the second meaning of &ldquo;*repentance, turning about, conversion*&rdquo; as taught by Christ & The Apostles (Ac 3:19; 26:20; Mt 3:8 NLT; Rev 2:5).

 It's important for you to understand the difference between [biblical language scholars](https://sevenshepherd.github.io/hierarchy-of-authority/#Recommended-Materials), who actually know and are educated in the meaning of Koine Greek & Biblical Hebrew words, and theologians who do not.